Our generation has inherited a world on a collision course.

 Each individual has different skills, assets, liabilities and constraints.
 A young person with little experience will have a different range of action than a teacher, a carpenter, carrier soldier, or agent of the state.

 Some will speak out.
-Some will spread by example.
+Some will lead by example.
 Others will work behind the scenes.

 Some will inspire with a vision of positive change.
 Others through acts of disobedience.
 Some will risk everything, lay it all on the line.
 Others will be cautious and strategic in their actions.
 Decisions of this magnitude are existential (or spiritual).